Zantac Lawsuit Attorneys

 - Loss of quality of life

-The lawyers at Hare Wynn are experienced in the field of personal injury law and will assist you in presenting a strong Zantac case for compensation.
+Our lawyers are experienced in the field of personal injury law and will assist you in presenting a strong Zantac case for compensation.

-Get in contact with Hare Wynn if you or someone you know has experienced a personal injury due to Zantac.
+Get in contact with Hare, Wynn, Newell & Newton if you or someone you know has experienced a personal injury due to Zantac.
 Our lawyers will provide you with a free consultation to evaluate your case.
 You are under no obligation to retain our services after the first consultation.
 We also do not require any upfront payments if you do choose to go ahead with a lawsuit against the manufacturers of Zantac.
 Our fees will only be deducted from the compensation you receive if your lawsuit is successful.

 Call our Zantac lawsuit attorneys today to set up an appointment and find out more about the best course of action to take.